AP® Macroeconomics vs. AP® Microeconomics | Understanding The Differences

 Key Differences between Macroeconomics and Microeconomics

 Macroeconomics and Microeconomics are the two branches of economics, and each offers different vantage points for studying economic systems.
-Before we explore the key differences between AP Macro and AP Micro, you should understand what these two subjects are (minus the ‘AP’ tag) and how each contributes to the larger study of economics.
+Before we explore the key differences between AP Micro and Macro, you should understand what these two subjects are (minus the ‘AP’ tag) and how each contributes to the larger study of economics.

 1. Scope & Focus